Esri/arcgis-runtime-toolkit-ios/Documentation/MeasureToolbar/README.md

 # MeasureToolbar

 The MeasureToolbar provides an all-in-one toolbar that you can add to your application to give your user full measure capabilities.
+The user can sketch on the associated map view and get immediate feedback with geodetic measurements for length or area.

 ### Usage